NathanDuPont/deepracer-local-install/README.md

 ---

+## Setting up your Environment

+There are several ways to set up your development environment.
+If using Windows, you can either edit the files by issuing a "nano" command, followed by the name of the file you wish to edit:

+`nano reward.py`

+This will edit the file "reward.py" found in your current directory.

+The **recommended** environment is *Visual Studio Code* ([download here](https://code.visualstudio.com/)), with the *Remote-WSL* extension (search for ms-vscode-remote.remote-wsl in the extensions menu).
+While this guide will not detail the setup, [this guide from Microsoft](https://code.visualstudio.com/docs/remote/wsl) explains all details surrounding the environment setup.
+The primary positive of using VSCode is that it allows you to see your entire file directory easily, with an integrated bash shell for WSL.

+---

 ## Training Your Model

 To start up the server, first enter the folder that deepracer-local was installed into, with the following command: